Showing posts with label PD - arcade. Show all posts

 The CryptO'pinion?

-Sure, this is Asteroids but, the twist is how it performs with impressive Blitted graphics zooming about the screen.
-It's like watching a demo and it proves how much potential the Atari STe had yet wasn't utilised.
-The joystick controls are superb so your gameplay is rock-smashingly addictive.
-This is one of the most entertaining versions of this original.
+Sure, this is Asteroids but the twist is how it performs with impressive Blitted graphics zooming about the screen.
+Not only that, it's like watching a demo that proves how much-untapped potential the Atari STe has.
+That changes and enhances the gameplay mechanics of the genre vastly.
+Factor in the excellent joystick controls and you know why this is rock-smashingly addictive.
+One of the most entertaining games I've played.

 Download Asteroidia from AtariMania